Creating a Unified Skills Taxonomy: What Talent Leaders Need to Know

 4. Strategic Talent Pool Development

-Strong direct sourcing programs don’t stop at filling today’s roles—they help organizations stay prepared for what’s next.
-A skills taxonomy makes it easier to manage and develop your talent pool over time by giving you visibility into emerging strengths and potential gaps.
+Strong direct sourcing programs don’t stop at filling today’s roles—they help organizations prepare for future needs.
+A skills taxonomy provides visibility into strengths, gaps, and emerging skill demands.

 Discover: Why Fractional Executives Are the New Business Trend